passcod/rfc-exception-coalesce-operator/README.md

 end || 'fallback'
 ```

-It also supports the Assignment variant mentioned in **Future Work**:
+It also supports the Assignment variant mentioned in **Future Scope**:

 ```ruby
 result ||= begin